MicrosoftDocs/quantum-docs/articles/optimization-substochastic-monte-carlo.md

 # Requires a workspace already created.
 solver = SubstochasticMonteCarlo(workspace, step_limit=10000, target_population=64, beta=RangeSchedule("linear", 1, 5), seed=42)
 ```
-## Parameter Free Substochastic Monte Carlo
+## Parameter-Free Substochastic Monte Carlo
-Parameter free substochastic monte carlo searches for "optimal" parameters of substochastic monte carlo solver at runtime, so that solver users have no need to setup parameters like "alpha", "beta" etc. The only parameter required to run
+Parameter-free Substochastic Monte Carlo searches for "optimal" parameters of the Substochastic Monte Carlo solver at runtime, so that solver users have no need to set up parameters like `alpha`, `beta` and so on.
+The only parameter required to run
-parameter free substochastic monte carlo solver is "timeout" which represents physical time in seconds and
+parameter-free Substochastic Monte Carlo solver is `timeout` which represents the physical time in seconds and
-parameter free substochastic monte carlo solver will try to finish the execution within "timeout".
+parameter-free Substochastic Monte Carlo solver will try to finish the execution within "timeout".

 | Parameter Name           | Default Value   | Description |
 |--------------------------|-----------------|-------------|
 | `timeout`             | _required_      | Number of seconds to allow the solver to run.|
 | `seed` (optional)        | _time based_    | Seed value - used for reproducing results. |

-Please be noticed that the parameter "timeout" must be set to trigger the parameter free substochastic monte carlo solver.
+Please be noticed that the parameter `timeout` must be set to trigger the parameter-free Substochastic Monte Carlo solver.
-for example (in our latest python SDK which suppoort parameter free substochastic monte carlo solver):
+for example (in our latest python SDK which suppoort parameter-free Substochastic Monte Carlo solver):
 ```python
 from azure.quantum.optimization import SubstochasticMonteCarlo
 # Requires a workspace already created.
 solver = SubstochasticMonteCarlo(workspace, timeout=10, seed=48)
 ```
-If you are using the old python SDK which does not support parameter free substochastic monte carlo yet.
+If you are using the old python SDK which does not support parameter-free Substochastic Monte Carlo yet.
-You can run parameter free substochastic monte carlo by the following example:
+You can run parameter-free Substochastic Monte Carlo by the following example:
 ```python
 from azure.quantum.optimization import SubstochasticMonteCarlo
 # Requires a workspace already created.